mudhakar/bamba/trainingdata/README.md

 For example, using 64 GPUs with `num_workers=3, batch_size=6` will train identically to a model on 96 GPUs with `num_workers=2, batch_size=4`.
 If batches at the adjusted `batch_size` become too large to fit in GPU, gradient accumulation with smaller `batch_size` will also keep the data sequence preserved, so long as total tokens per step remains at 1.6 million.

-The dataloader constructor uses a config file to construct the data pipeline stages.
+The dataloader constructor takes a config argument and uses the config object to construct the data pipeline stages.
 Bamba uses the following values:
 ```python
 from dataclasses import dataclass